Find Trade Colleges

 Undergraduate Certificate 4

-What Fire Investigation & Prevention Majors Need to Know
+What Fire/Arson Investigation and Prevention Majors Need to Know

-People with careers related to fire/arson investigation and prevention were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+O*NET surveyed people in occupations related to fire/arson investigation and prevention and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Fire/Arson Investigation and Prevention Majors